Jewellery: soldering workshop

 - prepare a variety of different types of joins for successful soldering

 - use just the right amount of solder to minimise cleaning up afterwards

 - make a hollow shape

 - solder confidently with improved soldering skills and knowledge

 - build up a series of examples of different types of joins using a variety of different soldering methods.

 What level is the course and do I need any particular skills?

-This course is suitable for beginners with some basic experience as well those of an intermediate level wishing to extend their skills.
-You should be confident cutting metal using a piercing saw as well as file.
-If you have already attended a silversmithing or jewellery class, this course should encourage you by allowing you to experiment without the pressure of completing a finished piece of work.
+This course is suitable for beginners with some basic experience as well as intermediate levels - enabling those with some previous experience to extend their skills.
+You should be able to cut metal using a piercing saw as well as file.
+If you have attended a jewellery making class this course will help you to learn without the pressure of completing a finished piece of work.